This post was first published on September 22, 2017, and has been updated with more information about using financing to grow your business.

 It’s easy to get caught up in the day-to-day of your business, but important to remember that real growth takes resources.

-At National, you can qualify for the best interest rates, terms and funding amounts on financing for small business growth through our 75+ lender marketplace.
+At National Business Capital, you can qualify for the best interest rates, terms, and funding amounts on financing for small business growth through our exclusive lender relationships.
 Because we have programs for business owners with good credit and challenged credit, you can always find the best options.

 When you apply, you’ll be connected with a Business Financing Advisor who understands your business and is eager to learn more about your needs.
 After completing a 60-second application, you’ll have the opportunity to complete the process by submitting bank information through our bank-grade portal.
 You can receive financing in just a few hours!